STUCKFIX

 Don't continue if any of these apply.

-reportThe door is severely warped or cracked
+reportThe door frame is visibly warped or cracked

 Still stuck?Get personalized help with AI Recovery.